ayak0vlev/ISO20022_2013/docs/metamodel/metamodel.md

 # ISO 20022 Metamodel

-This document describes the ISO 20022 metamodel that serves as the foundation for the content of the ISO 20022 eRepository ad ISO 20022 message definitions.
+This document describes the ISO 20022 metamodel that serves as the foundation for the content of the ISO 20022 eRepository and ISO 20022 message definitions.

-## Metamodel Visualization
+## Metamodel Visualisation

-The ISO 20022 metamodel is visualized in the diagrams below to help understand the relationships between different components of the standard.
-These visualizations are provided to make the complex structure of ISO 20022 more accessible.
+The ISO 20022 metamodel is visualised in the diagrams below to help understand the relationships between different components of the standard.
+These visualisations are provided to make the complex structure of ISO 20022 more accessible.

 ![ISO 20022 Core Metamodel](./images/ISO20022_2013-metamodel-visualisation.svg)